N02443353/ELSpring2018/doc/Readme.md

-Initial Progress Report of the Project”
+Initial Progress Report of the Project